 Banner Health neurologists specialize in the diagnosis and treatment of Parkinson’s disease.
-We offer a wide range of care options from medication and rehabilitation to procedures and support services.
+We offer a wide range of Parkinson's care options from medication and rehabilitation to procedures and support services.
 Our experienced, compassionate team works with you to build a proactive treatment plan to manage your symptoms, so you and your loved ones can continue to lead full and active lives.

 Parkinson’s disease is not an easily understood disease.
 However, early detection and proper treatment can make a big difference.